Document Viewer Guide

 This tool has many features, including the expected:

-- Navigate to other pages in the document
+- Scroll through all pages in the document

 - Access table of contents if there is one

 - Download a PDF copy of the document (Pro members only)

 - Within-document search

 - Convert well-formed references in the page (e.g., WR250) into clickable links

 - See what text the computer's search engine sees on this page, and copy it to the clipboard

 - View RIF sheet as a form, with "more like this document" links